 What is the meaning behind ‘Hyperion’?

 The name Hyperion, which in Greek mythology is the name of one of the twelve Titans, was selected after a University-wide naming contest.
-It is also the name of the tallest tree on earth standing at 379.7 feet north of San Francisco, USA.

 How will the HPC be applied to current and future research at City?

 Hyperion will be available across all six Schools and will vastly impact the efficiency, speed and quality of the research we’re able to conduct across the University.

 The research it currently supports includes